Using wood for aging cheese

 For centuries folks have been aging cheese on wooden boards and shelves.
 Primarily because it has been local and readily available.

 In Jim's aging room (a cellar dug 9 feet feet down under the kitchen) he uses wood.
-The shelves are a combo of tight pine boards (few to no knots or resin spots) and ash. he also uses pine boards for drying boards because they will absorb excess moisture from the cheese as well as in his plastic boxes for higher moisture cheeses since they will provide a nice even humidity.
+The shelves are a combo of tight pine boards (few to no knots or resin spots) and ash.
+He uses pine for drying boards, because they will absorb excess moisture from the cheese, as well as in his plastic boxes for higher moisture cheeses, since they will provide a nice even humidity.
 All of the wood has been air dried for several seasons.

-The shelf thickness (3/4") and supports are all scaled to support the cheese size and weight he makes.
+The shelf thickness (3/4") and supports are all scaled to support the size and weight of the cheeses he makes.
 These are usually smaller cheeses in the range of 5-10 pounds.
-The shelf spacing is designed to leave space between the cheeses and also between the cheese and wall since air circulation is so important.
-When placed too close to the wall or other cheese mold will become more of a problem.
-Also Jim uses pieces of our
+The shelf spacing is designed to leave space between the cheeses, and also between the cheese and wall since air circulation is so important.
+When placed too close to the wall or other cheese, mold will become more of a problem.
+Also, Jim uses pieces of our

 Another option for increasing space when aging long aged cheese with hard rinds is the upright storage racks as shown below:

 For heavier cheeses, the shelves need to be substantially thicker and the support spans closer together as in the case of these 90-110 lb Beaufort cheese below

 Or these equally heavy Parma's in Italy

 One of the most efficient systems Jim has seen for transporting and aging several cheeses is to use a deeper rack that holds boards with many cheeses on each board.
 The boards are placed in at right angles to the racks rather than parallel.

 These can then be moved as a group and carried between rooms, several at a time.